 Boron is a natural element that’s found in large quantities in mineral deposits in the earth all over the world.

-It's used widely in industrial applications like fiberglass or ceramics.
-But it's also found in a lot of the things you eat.
-It's as safe for you as table salt.
-And you could be getting up to 3 milligrams (mg) every day just by eating an apple, drinking coffee, or snacking on some nuts.
+It’s used widely in industrial applications like fiberglass or ceramics.
+But it’s also found in a lot of the things you eat.
+It’s as safe for you as table salt.
+You could be getting up to 3 milligrams (mg) every day just by eating an apple, drinking coffee, or snacking on some nuts.

-Let's get into whether it can truly work as a testosterone or ED supplement, it's possible side effects, and its benefits.
+Let’s get into whether it can truly work as a testosterone or ED supplement, its possible side effects, and its benefits.

 The short, simple answer to this question is yes.
 But let’s parse out what the science actually says.

 - increases the metabolism of the total testosterone in your body to

 free testosterone, which is used for many sex-related functions

 - increases free testosterone levels by nearly 25 percent

 - reduces the amount of estradiol by nearly half

 - reduces indicators of inflammation, such as interleukin and C-reactive proteins, by more than half